-Water quality parameters varied greatly between bores, in particular with respect to salinity
+Water quality parameters varied greatly between bores, in particular with respect to salinity Table 5-2).

-Table 5-2).
 Five bores had freshwater, four were subsaline, one hyposaline, one mesosaline and four contained hypersaline water.
-Water in most bores was slight alkaline, with the exception of Broken Leg Bore, which was very slightly acidic
+Water in most bores was slightly alkaline, with the exception of Broken Leg Bore and WM05MBS, which was both slightly acidic Table 5-2).

-Table 5-2).